 Developed by NIO and brought to London for the Design Centre's Asia Week 2018, NextEV's NIO EP9 supercar has been given a new look by David Collins Studio, who were invited to create a materials concept to celebrate the car's innovative design.
 Taking inspiration from their signature spectrum of blues, and the imagined sensation of freedom one would experience from driving the world's fastest electric supercar, The Studio has curated a pallette of eau de nile and peleagic blues for the EP9.

-The car, of course, functions perfectly, so returning to The Studio's own design processes and focussing on layering tonal colours, textures and considering the user experience in terms of the the sensorial experience of materiality, The Studio has cocooned the driver in a series of luxurious materials that may be more usually associated with a luxrious private home, rather than considered for use in car design, bringing focus to the experience brought about by the interior.
+The car, of course, functions perfectly, and so by layering tonal colours, materials and textures, the design brings the focus to the sensorial experience: The Studio cocoons the driver in materials more usually associated with a luxury private home, rather than considered for use in car design.

-The concept's exterior has been wrapped in a teal satin and timmed with dark grey shagreen and cream boucle panels, to tone with the interior scheme.
+The concept's exterior has been wrapped in a teal satin and trimmed with dark grey shagreen and cream boucle panels, to tone with the interior scheme.

-One assumes that supercars are designed for a male end-user, and the hardness of their design reflects this, so the use here of the tonal pallete and signature David Collins Studio materials has been made consciously to allow the car a less masculine guise.
+One may assume that supercars are designed for a male end-user, and the hardness of their design reflects this.
+Here the use of the tonal pallete and signature materials has been made consciously to allow the car a less masculine guise.